 Because there is a wide range of stalking behaviors, it is virtually impossible to devise a single effective strategy that can be applied to every situation.
 For this reason, it is vital that stalking victims immediately seek advice to devise a safety plan for their unique situation and circumstances.
-At Brown, you can contact Psychological Services at 401.-863-3476 for confidential support.
+At Brown, you can contact Counseling and Psychological Services at 401.-863-3476 for confidential support.
 Brown students, staff and faculty can also access the safety planning services of the Special Victims Unit of the Department of Public Safety at 401-863.2542.

 While there is no single psychological or behavioral profile for stalkers, forensic psychologists have identified two broad categories of stalkers and stalking behavior—dividing them into simple obsession and love obsession cases.
 70-80% of all stalking cases fall under the simple obsession category, in which a personal or romantic relationship existed between the stalker and the victim before the stalking behavior began.
 These stalkers are commonly socially maladjusted, emotionally immature and extremely insecure.
 Their self-esteem is often closely tied to their relationship with the victim and, as a result, their greatest fear becomes the loss of this relationship, creating a dangerous dynamic.
 These stalkers can be most dangerous when their victims decide to end the relationship.